alercebroker/pipeline/README.md

 - `TOPIC_STRATEGY_FORMAT`: The topic expression, where `%s` is the date in the string (e.g. `ztf_%s_progamid1`).

 ### Metrics setup
-- `METRICS_HOST`: Kafka host for storing metrics
+- `METRICS_HOST`: Kafka host for storing metrics.
-- `METRICS_TOPIC`: Name of the topic to store metrics
+- `METRICS_TOPIC`: Name of the topic to store metrics.